codecaine-zz/markdown_tutorials/README.md

 - 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
 - 📋 **Copy to Clipboard** - One-click copying for all code blocks
 - 🧭 **Smart Navigation** - Breadcrumb navigation and expandable folder structure
+- 🔍 **Search & Discovery** - Sidebar search with live filtering and auto-expanding results
 - 🧩 **Auto-Display Table of Contents** - TOC automatically appears for all tutorials with dynamic toggle functionality
 - 🧱 **Sidebar Width Toggle** - Expand/collapse the sidebar for focus or overview
 - 🎯 **Smooth Scrolling** - In-page anchor navigation with smooth scrolling and target highlight